Chart Color Schemes

 Health performance in Karabar is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.5% and 9.2% of residents respectively.
-About 65.3% of Karabar's residents declared themselves completely clear of medical ailments, compared to 68.7% across Rest of NSW.
-In Karabar, 15.6% of residents are aged 65 and over (1,317 people), which is higher than the 13.4% in Rest of NSW.
+Mental health issues and arthritis are the most common medical conditions in Karabar, impacting 9.5% and 9.2% of residents respectively.
+65.3% of residents declare themselves completely clear of medical ailments, compared to 68.7% across Rest of NSW.
+The area has 15.6% of residents aged 65 and over (1,317 people), which is higher than the 13.4% in Rest of NSW.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health